EOSC-synergy/o3skim/docs/index.rst

 =========================================
 o3skim
 =========================================
-.. rubric:: Data skiming for ozone assessment.
+.. rubric:: Data skimming for ozone assessment.

-**o3skim** is an open source project and Python package that provides the tools to preprocess, standarise and reduce ozone data from netCDF_ models to simplify and speed up ozone data transfer and plot.
+**o3skim** is an open source project and Python package that provides the tools to pre-process, standardize and reduce ozone data from netCDF_ models to simplify and speed up ozone data transfer and plot.

 .. _netCDF: http://www.unidata.ucar.edu/software/netcdf